 Scenery Gorn is part of the reason for this.
 There's something evocative about white porcelain splattered with blood, water filled with blood, and broken mirrors.
 These scenes often take place in a Disgusting Public Toilet for similar reasons.

 May overlap with Camping a Crapper (getting attacked in a bathroom).
 Only examples that are Played for Horror beyond the usual suspense of a Chase Scene would count here.
 Compare also Searching the Stalls.
+Compare with Bathhouse Blitz where the victim is being stalked but the instigator is a mundane threat.
 See also Swirlie and Trans Tribulations, for bathrooms as a place of distress but not necessarily horror.